-The outside air kit is available with this fireplace and its use is highly recommended to minimize the effects of negative pressure within the structure.
+The outside air kit is available for this fireplace.
+Its use is highly recommended to minimize the effects of negative pressure within the structure.
 It is recommended to utilize the shortest duct run to optimize the performance of the outside air kit.
 The outside air kit inlet thimble should be positioned at least 4 ft above the ground level, in a manner that will not allow snow, leaves, etc. to block the inlet.

-The outside air kit can be installed on either side of the fireplace.
+The outside air kit is installed on the left hand side of the fireplace.
 Remove the cover plate from the side of the fireplace assembly where the air kit is to be installed.
 See Figure 15 for handle location/operation.